 CK: I’ve been an injectable wrinkle reducer fan [for a long time].
 I love how it [reduces the appearance of] lines in my forehead and around my eyes.

-[Editor’s note: Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet.
-Like any medical treatment, injectable wrinkle reducers have potential risks and side effects.
-Talk to a doctor to see if they’re right for you.
-And learn more now by chatting with a trained aesthetic specialist.]
+[[Editor’s note: Injectable wrinkle reducers are used to temporarily smooth the look of moderate to severe wrinkles in certain areas of the face such as the forehead, frown lines, and crow’s feet.
+They should not be used more frequently than every three months.
+Like any medical treatment, they have potential risks and side effects.
+Be sure to talk to a licensed provider to see if they’re right for you.
+Have more questions?
+Chat with our team of trained aesthetics specialists now.]

 Spotlyte: Generally speaking, do you think the attitude towards injectables differs in different areas of the country?